abhijain1705/cc-avenue-non-seamless-node/CONTRIBUTING.md

-# Contributing to toasti-poop
+# Contributing to cc-avenue-non-seamless-node

-Thank you for considering contributing to toasti-poop!
+Thank you for considering contributing to cc-avenue-non-seamless-node!
 This document outlines some guidelines for contributing to this project.
 By following these guidelines, you can help improve and maintain the quality of this package.

 ## How Can I Contribute?

 ### Reporting Bugs

-If you encounter a bug while using toasti-poop, please open an issue on the GitHub repository.
+If you encounter a bug while using cc-avenue-non-seamless-node, please open an issue on the GitHub repository.
 When reporting a bug, please provide a detailed description of the issue along with any relevant information or steps to reproduce it.

 ### Requesting Features

-If you have a feature request or enhancement idea for toasti-poop, please open an issue on the GitHub repository.
+If you have a feature request or enhancement idea for cc-avenue-non-seamless-node, please open an issue on the GitHub repository.
 Be sure to provide a clear description of the feature you'd like to see and why you believe it would be valuable to the project.

 ### Contributing Code

 We welcome contributions from the community!
-If you'd like to contribute code to toasti-poop, please follow these steps:
+If you'd like to contribute code to cc-avenue-non-seamless-node, please follow these steps:

 1. Fork the repository to your GitHub account.
 2. Create a new branch for your changes.